 The Middle Tennessee Mayors Caucus was formed in 2009 in order to provide leadership on important issues facing a rapidly changing regional landscape.
 Transportation, and particularly the pursuit of a modern regional transit system, served as the early catalyst, but in its brief history the Caucus has served as an effective forum for building working relationships among mayors and has helped local governments support each other on issues ranging from flood recovery to state and federal legislative and policy priorities.
 The Caucus is open to nearly 70 city and county mayors from across Middle Tennessee.

 The Regional Environmental Roundtable convenes local experts, practitioners, and advocates from non-profit organizations and State and federal public agencies to collaborate on issues and challenges related to the environmental quality of Middle Tennessee.
-The group was established by GNRC in 2020 to assist in a major update to the regional transportation plan and to help establish the Council’s first regional strategy for the preservation and conservation of natural and socio-cultural resources.
+The group was established by GNRC in 2020 to assist in a major update to the regional transportation plan and has continued as an advisory group to the Regional Council for the preservation and conservation of natural and socio-cultural resources.

 This RoundTable convenes chief information officers and information technology directors from local jurisdictions and agencies to brainstorm on a variety of challenges related to rapidly changing technologies and information systems.
 The group works collaboratively to identify trends related to technology deployment and adoption, cyber-security, data sharing and management, and IT workforce skills.
 Together, they research best practices for the use of technology and information to improve a variety of community outcomes, most notably transportation and mobility.
 The RoundTable is currently assisting with the completion of GNRC’s ongoing Regional Smart Mobility Assessment and ITS Architecture update.